Rich Avanzino, Pharm.D., J.D.

-Widely viewed as the father of the no-kill movement, Rich Avanzino has had a major influence on companion animal welfare over his 37 years in the industry.
+Widely viewed as the father of the 'no-kill' movement, Rich Avanzino has had a major influence on companion animal welfare over his nearly four decades in the industry.

-He received a doctor of pharmacy degree from the University of California Medical Center and earned a law degree at the University of California at Davis Law School.
+He received a doctor of pharmacy degree from the University of California Medical Center, San Francisco, and has a law degree from the University of California at Davis.